 VWO Editor also lets you add some conversion goals for your test.
 Using Visual Editor, you can add goals to track clicks on links, clicks on elements, and form submissions on the website.

-To learn more on how to add goals through editor, click here.
+To learn more about how to add goals through the editor, click here.

 Switch to Code Editor